maybebyte/anthesis/local-authoritative-dns.md

 ## Configuring dhcpd(8)

-A viable [dhcpd.conf(5)](https://man.openbsd.org/dhcpd.conf) will need to declare a domain name and at least one host, in addition to the mandatory parameters.
+A viable [dhcpd.conf(5)](https://man.openbsd.org/dhcpd.conf) will need to declare a domain name and at least one host, in addition to mandatory parameters.
 A working configuration could look like this (note that `fixed-address` is given a domain name, not an IP address):

 ```
 subnet 192.168.1.0 netmask 255.255.255.0 {